caitlinhaaf/arduino-bikesignal-tutorial/README.md

 1.Ensure that the [Arduino software](https://www.arduino.cc/en/Main/Software) is installed.

-2.Install the LED Matrix Library
-The library we used to work with the LED matrices (LedControlMS) was made by [Makespace Madrid](http://makespacemadrid.org/).
+2.Install the LED Matrix Library, The library we used to work with the LED matrices (LedControlMS) was made by [Makespace Madrid](http://makespacemadrid.org/).
 We pulled the library from this [Instructables page] (http://www.instructables.com/id/LED-Matrix-with-Arduino/).
 We've also included the library here.
 You will have to place the library folder into the Program Files > Arduino > Libraries.

-3. Refer to included Fritzing diagram for wiring instructions.
+3.Refer to included Fritzing diagram for wiring instructions.